The #1 Communication Strategy to Use with Your Child

-Kacy is an ASHA Certified Speech-Language Pathologist that helps parents and caregivers grow their child’s communication skills and confidence in the classroom.
-She has helped hundreds of parents understand communication development, why it is important, and how they can take an active role in growing their child’s communication skills at home.
+Kacy is an ASHA-certified speech-language pathologist who helps parents and caregivers grow their child’s communication skills and confidence in the classroom.
+She has helped hundreds of parents understand early childhood communication development, why it is important, and how they can take an active role in boosting their child’s communication skills at home.
 Speech Blubs thinks she makes the perfect partner in providing speech therapy at home.

 - Letting your child know that they are “an important part of the conversation”;

 - That you want to hear what they want to say, and that you’re “willing to wait for them to do so”;

 - The importance of patience and how to be so;